5 Stocks That AI Predicts Will Double Your Money in a Year

 The company will join the Russell 3000 index at the end of this month.

-In May, Louis noted that stocks can move 10%-20% from the Russell Reconstitution alone.
+In May, right here in Market 360, Louis noted that stocks can move 10% to 20% from the Russell Reconstitution alone.

 FiscalNote’s inclusion in the index will cause hundreds of funds to suddenly jump in on the illiquid stock.